iasx/theory/Types.md

 - Denotes a transformation rule, by which a group of input values (arguments) is mapped to output value (result).
 - Function may also perform certain actions and return no value `F(x,y) -> Nil`.
 - Modifications that function makes to its outer environment are called *effects*.
 If function produces no effects, it is called *clear* function.
-- Functions can be applied, broadcasted, composed, etc.
+- Functions can be applied, broadcasted, composed, bound to events etc.

-### Predicate
+### Condition
 a ≠ b
-> *condition*
+> *predicate*
-- Function that returns bool value depending on combination of it's arguments and inner logic `(a ≠ b){a: 1, b: 1} → False`.
+- Function that returns bool value depending on combination of it's arguments and inner logic `1 ≠ 1 → False`.
 - May be used to filter collections, define a type, set, relation, etc.